AntonStoeckl/bowling-game-kata/docs/02_introduction_to_team_programming.md

-# What is Team Programming and why should we do it?
+# What is team programming and why should we do it?

-*We use the term team programming instead of the original term mob programming, because we think that mob has a negative connotation that enforces existing negative biases against its idea!
+We use the term *team programming* instead of the original term mob programming, because we think that mob has a negative connotation that enforces existing negative biases against its idea!
 However the term is not crucial and can be understood as a synonym to the terms mob programming or ensemble programming.*